 Another component of U.S. policy consists of support measures for the Cuban people, a so-called second track of U.S. policy.
-This includes U.S. private humanitarian donations, U.S. government support for democracy-building efforts, and U.S.- sponsored radio and television broadcasting to Cuba.
+This includes U.S. private humanitarian donations, medical exports to Cuba under the terms of the Cuban Democracy Act of 1992, U.S. government support for democracy-building efforts, and U.S.- sponsored radio and television broadcasting to Cuba.
+In addition, the 106th Congress approved the Trade Sanctions Reform and Export Enhancement Act of 2000 (P.L.
+106-387, Title IX) that allows for agricultural exports to Cuba, albeit with restrictions on financing such exports.